 Overview

-Kirros Retreats are an opportunity to recharge in beautiful surroundings, develop new skills as a coach and facilitator and (re)connect with colleagues in the business of resilience, wellbeing and personal development.
+Kirros Retreats are an opportunity to recharge in beautiful surroundings, develop new skills as a coach and facilitator and (re)connect with people and nature.

-Part of our theme this year will be Regenerative Living for the Wellbeing of People and Planet.
-This is an area we want to explore in a spirit of co-creation and discovery.
+Part of our theme this year will be: Nature Connectedness - From Wisdom into Practice.
+This is an area we want to explore in a spirit of co-creation and discovery, alongside opportunities to strengthen our coaching and facilitation skills.

 Dates